-In the present era, they have been graced by arguably their greatest ever footballer, striker Robert Lewandowski.
-However, Poland have been competitive since long before the Bayern Munich and former Borussia Dortmund striker's emergence.
+In the present era, they have been graced by arguably their greatest ever player, striker Robert Lewandowski.
+However, Poland were competitive long before the Bayern Munich and former Borussia Dortmund striker's emergence.

-Poland were gold medallists at the 1972 Olympic football tournament, also picking up silver in 1976 and 1992.
+Poland were gold medallists at the 1972 Olympic soccer tournament, also picking up silver in 1976 and 1992.
 In 1974 and 1982, they finished third at the FIFA World Cup, although they have never bettered this.

 Early history of the national team